opendatasoft/ods-documentation/source/configuring_domain/03_managing_tracking/third_party_analytics.rst

 The monitoring tools provided by Opendatasoft focus on API calls and usages, which is useful to gather precise information on how data is consumed (see :doc:`Analyzing domain usage </managing_domain/03_analyzing_domain_usage/index>`).
 But it can be limiting when trying to measure more broadly the audience of a portal (i.e. referral sources, visitors geographical origin, time spent on the portal, etc.).

-Third-party services, specialized in measuring audience, can give additionnal analytics such as those mentioned above.
-Opendatasoft supports integrations with Google Analytics, and XiTi and SmartTag by AT Internet.
+Third-party services, specialized in measuring audience, can give additional analytics such as those mentioned above.
+Opendatasoft supports integration with Google Analytics, and XiTi and SmartTag by AT Internet.

 All third-party analytics integrations are activated and configured from Configuration > Tracking in the back office.